Understanding diseases at the nanoscale

 Much of the current research at the Nanomechanics Laboratory has been geared towards diseases that involve red blood cells such as malaria and sickle cell anemia.
 The most lethal strain of malaria is caused by the parasite Plasmodium falciparum.
 The lab has been using microfluidics and different biomechanics tools such as optical tweezers and the Atomic Force Microscope (AFM) to understand the disease.
 Cells that become infected with malaria increase in rigidity as the disease progresses.
-These stiff cells clog microcirculation and hinder their own passage through spectrin networks of red blood cells that screen and filter old cells.
+These stiff cells clog microcirculation and hinder their own passage through inter-endothelial slits in spleen meshwork that screen and filter old cells.
 They go on to adhere to locations in the tissue, giving rise to many more infected cells.
-Since each ligament of the spectrin network is around 75 to 80 nanometers in size, it is best to study the inner workings of malaria at the nanoscale.
+Since each ligament of the red cell cytoskeleton network is around 75 to 80 nanometers in size, it is best to study the inner workings of red cell diseases at the nanoscale.

 Tools like optical tweezers use a focused laser beam to trap small particles.
-The laser beam can trap two particles on either side of a red-blood cell, and the time that the laser beam takes to travel precisely measures the distance traveled inside the cell.
-However, this distance fluctuates for each cell, giving the measurement of the cell’s rigidity and stiffness.
+The laser beam can trap two particles on either side of a red-blood cell, and perform a single-cell uniaxial tension test.
+This test provides information about material properties of a cell like rigidity.
+With another imaging tool – diffraction phase microscopy (DPM), the phase-shift that the laser beam undertakes can be measured.
+This measurement corresponds to the distance the beam traveled inside the cell, and fluctuates at different membrane locations for each cell.
+In this way, a measurement of the cell’s rigidity and stiffness can be obtained.

 The researchers at the Nanomechanics Lab have been studying the mechanisms of sickle cell disease by measuring the kinetics of mimicking the conditions of transient hypoxia — the low-oxygen conditions that cause sickling.
 The oxygen partial pressure in the microfluidic device can be controlled to study the process of sickling.
 For example, the oxygen levels can be reduced to observe the gradual sickling of the cells.
 However all cells are different, so some cells sickle faster and some slower, and when the oxygen levels are raised back to normal, the cells quickly un-sickle.
 Using microfluidic tools, Dao and the researchers at the Nanomechanics Lab are able to learn about the rates of sickling among red blood cells.